danamulligan/game_dmm107/doc/PLAN.md

     * shield can only save the ball twice.
 After that, it goes away
  - "bonus ball" round, where extra balls can be shot from the paddle and can contribute to breaking bricks, but not losing lives
+  - again, the catch and release function of the paddle as described above